UBC-LFS/canvas_quiz_extender/README.md

 ### Setting up Student Accomodations

 #### CSV
-Create a .csv file three columns:
+Create a .csv file with two columns:
 * Student
 * Extension

-Student should include the *Student Number* of a student (e.g. 12345678) and Extension should include the extra time in proportion to the original time (e.g. 1.5).
-The examples would search for a student named John Doe and extend their availability and time by 1.5 times the original amount.
+List the *Student Number* in the Student column and the *Time Accomodation* in the Extension column. (e.g. 12312346, 1.5 for a student with a student number of 12312346 and an accomodation for x1.5 exam time.)

 An example .csv file should look like the following.